Cordyceps (mace): properties, contraindications, how to take

 .

-You can feel the effects of cordycep even after a week of systematic consumption, but it depends on the purpose of use.
-For example, a reduction in blood cholesterol will not happen in a few days (and won't happen at all if you don't change your diet), so blood tests should be done after about 4-6 weeks of use.
+You may feel the effects of cordycep even after 7 days of regular consumption, but this depends on the purpose of use.
+For example, cholesterol lowering will not happen in a few days (and it won't happen at all if you don't change your diet), so blood tests should be done after 4-6 weeks of use.

 Which cordyceps to choose?